flaxton/NextcloudDocs/README.md

 _Note - use a web browser if you are low on disk space on your computer_

+You must have Internet access while using Nextcloud in a web browser.

 ### As a folder on your computer

 [Use Nextcloud on your computer - Install on your computer](#desktop-client)